hyunguboy/IgorPro_PlottingTools/README.md

 Ex) Takes a measurement wave in 5 minute intervals and converts it into an hourly interval wave by averaging.

 ## HKang_DIurnalPlot.ipf

 Takes data and makes a diurnal plot.

+## HKang_HysplitQuadrants.ipf

+Contains functions used for quadrant analysis.
+See code for details.